 Mobile Game Testing

 A clear trend in gaming is the popularity of games built for mobile phones and tablets.
 Most people today carry a smartphone with gaming capabilities for which the CPU and GPU are specifically built for an immersive gaming experience.
-Mobiles have now become so powerful that it can process gigabytes of data in fraction of a second.
-With over 700,000 apps live, you need a high quality, bug-free, exceptional game in order to stand out among the “other apps”.
+Mobiles have now become so powerful that they can process gigabytes of data in a fraction of a second.
+With over 700,000 apps live, you need a high game quality, bug-free, exceptional game in order to stand out among the “other apps”.
 In addition, your mobile game must work across multiple platforms if you want to reach a worldwide audience.
 Click here for more detail about mobile game testing.

 Console Game Testing

 Video game consoles use proprietary formats which compete with each other for market share.
-A few types of video game consoles exist:, including home video game consoles, handheld game consoles, microconsoles and dedicated consoles.
+A few types of video game consoles exist:, including home video game consoles, handheld game consoles, micro-consoles, and dedicated consoles.
 With better hardware game platforms have evolved tremendously in the past two decades.
-The following are some of the most popular game consoles in the market today: Nintendo Switch, DS, 3DS, Wii, WiiU, Xbox360, PS3, PS4, PS4 Neo, Xbox One, etc. Console game testing requires state of the art hardware: test kits, 4k resolution machines, audio hardware systems, and dedicated networks.
+The following are some of the most popular game consoles in the market today: Nintendo Switch, DS, 3DS, Wii, WiiU, Xbox360, PS3, PS4, PS4 Neo, Xbox One, etc. Console game testing requires state-of-the-art hardware: test kits, 4k resolution machines, audio hardware systems, and dedicated networks.